-Utah is a state in the Western region of the United States of America.
-It shares borders with Idaho, Wyoming, Colorado, Arizona, Nevada, and New Mexico.
-The capital city is called Salt Lake City.
+Utah is located in the Western region of the United States of America and shares borders with Idaho, Wyoming, Colorado, Arizona, Nevada, and New Mexico.
+The capital city is Salt Lake City.
 The name Utah is derived from the word "Ute" which translates as "people of the mountains."
-Utah is also referred to as "The Beehive State" as it is a very important Mormon symbol and signifies industry, thrift and perseverance.
+Utah is also referred to as "The Beehive State."
+Beehives are a very important Mormon symbol, signifying industry, thrift and perseverance.

 Utah was inhabited for thousands of years by Native tribes including the Shoshone, Paiute, Goshute, Navajo, and Ute.
 The first European to arrive to the area was Francisco Vasquez de Coronado in 1540 but the land was not claimed until 1765 when Juan Antonio de Rivera claimed it for Spain.
 In 1847, following the murder of their leader Joseph Smith in 1844, the religious group, the Mormons, chose to move to Utah as there were not many people that lived there.
 Approximately 148 Mormons settled in Salt Lake Valley and named it Great Salt Lake City.
 One year later, 1,650 Mormons had arrived and more settlements were established which included Ogden, Provo, and Farmington.
 By 1850, there were approximately 11,000 Mormons in the area and they named the land the "State of Deseret."
 Following the Mexican-American war, the United States of America gained control of Utah and the "State of Deseret" became the "Utah Territory."
 Utah officially became the 45th state of the United States of America on April 1st, 1896.

 We offer free images of the Utah Flag in four sizes (small, medium, large, and high resolution).
 These images are distributed royalty free for both personal and educational use and are ideal for use in projects and on websites.
 If you choose to use one of our images, attribution is appreciated, but not required.